Activists worry about potential abuse of face scans for ICE

 The use of facial-recognition by state, federal and local law enforcement agencies has grown over the past decade as an FBI pilot project evolved into a full-scale program.

 Twenty-one states and Washington, D.C., let the FBI access their drivers’ license and identification photos, according to a Government Accountability Office report published last month.
-The report says the FBI currently has access to 640 million photos — including for U.S. visa applicants — with more than 390,000 photos searched for matches since 2011, the year the agency augmented its fingerprint database with facial analysis.
+The report said the FBI currently has access to 640 million photos — including for U.S. visa applicants — with more than 390,000 photos searched for matches since 2011, the year the agency augmented its fingerprint database with facial analysis.

 Privacy concerns over the burgeoning use of facial recognition are on the rise as public awareness of the virtually unregulated practice grows.
 San Francisco and Somerville, Massachusetts, have in recent weeks become the first U.S. cities to ban the use of facial recognition by their police and city agencies.
-And Amazon and has come under fierce criticism for providing facial recognition tech to law enforcement.
+Amazon and has come under fierce criticism for providing facial recognition tech to law enforcement.

 One major concern of activists is that the technology could be abused in the Trump administration crackdown on immigration.
 Shankar Narayan, director of the technology and liberty project at the American Civil Liberties Union in Washington, said federal agencies “are seeing a huge opportunity to use technologies … to enforce immigration statutes in a way that was never intended.”